privateRecsys/privaterecsys/README.md

 This is an example demonstrating the usage of the API to retrieve similar movies
 ![Example screenshot](Documentation/APIexample.png)

+## Contributing

+### Flask API

+The Flask API is located in the `/flask-api` folder.
+The application code is in the `app.py` file.

+#### Create Endpoint

+The API itself is created using the [Flask-RESTful](http://flask-restful-cn.readthedocs.io/en/0.3.5/) library.
+The API endpoints are documented using Swagger.

+To add a new API endpoint there are 3 steps:

+1. Create a new Flask-RESTful resource class
+2. Create an endpoint method including the swagger docs decorator.
+3. Add the new resource to the API at the bottom of the file.

 ## Frontend
 From the pythonProject/webApplicaition directory of this project, set up and start the frontend with:
 ```